ESG FAQ

 -

 The double materiality assessment leverages various internal analyses and external inputs, including stakeholders’ consultations, to determine the materiality of relevant sustainability topics for the Group, both from a financial and/or impact perspective.
 A third-party assurance provider is verifying the materiality assessment process.
 Material risks, impacts, and opportunities across the value chain were validated by the Company’s senior management and governance bodies.
-The results of this assessment will be disclosed in Schneider’s Universal Registration Document 2024.
+The results of this assessment are disclosed in Schneider’s Universal Registration Document 2024.

 -

 The Schneider Sustainability Impact (SSI) is a scorecard demonstrating that rapid, disruptive changes for a more sustainable world are possible across diverse, complex topics.
-We are committed to taking urgent action to co-create a brighter future aligned with the United Nations Sustainable Development Goals (SDGs), consisting of 17 objectives, and measuring our impact with transparency.
+We are committed to taking urgent action to co-create a brighter future aligned with the United Nations Sustainable Development Goals (SDGs), consisting of 17 objectives and measuring our impact with transparency.
 The SDGs are about protecting the planet, alleviating poverty, and achieving worldwide peace and justice.

-Since 2005, we have updated our SSI every three years.
+Since 2005, we have updated our SSI every three to five years.
 By tracking our sustainability performance and publishing quarterly results, we uphold our commitments to the SDGs and industry leadership in corporate social responsibility.
 Beyond our SSI, we also instill a culture around sustainability through performance incentives for employees and leadership.

 -

 As part of its Extra-Financial Performance Declaration, the Group presents the main risks and opportunities identified with respect to major societal challenges.
-To compile the list of risks for the Group every year, a panel of both internal and external tools is used to address the expectations of its stakeholders as best as possible.
+To compile the list of risks for the Group every year, a panel of both internal and external tools are used to address the expectations of its stakeholders as best as possible.
 The Group Sustainability team leads the evaluation, working in close collaboration with the Strategy team, the Group Risk Management function, and with the Duty of Vigilance Committee.

 - The Group risk matrix, led by the Group Risk Management function, is updated every year.

-- The Vigilance risks matrix focuses on the potential adverse impacts the Group may have on people or the planet, directly or indirectly in its value chain through its business relationships.
+- The Vigilance risks matrix focuses on the potential adverse impacts the Group may have on people or the planet, directly or indirectly, in its value chain through its business relationships.

 - Other specific risk mappings are conducted regularly, dedicated among others to Ethics & Compliance (including AntiCorruption and Conflicts of Interest), Climate, Water and Biodiversity, supplier, and cybersecurity risks.